 Here is the signal pattern of our simple AC dimmer using NE555:

-The yellow signal is the Gate signal of MOSFET, Blue one at the Drain of MOSFET and the red one is across the load.
+The yellow signal is the Gate signal of MOSFET, the Blue one is at the Drain of MOSFET, and the red one is across the load.

 Now we can easily control our AC loads using the PWM signal.
 Here we have generated PWM using NE555 timer IC which is very common.

 After simulating and field testing, we have seen that we can control AC loads using a PWM signal.
 Although it generates little EMI, it made our work easy in many circuits.
 Considering load type and use we can implement this technique in our control circuit.

 I hope this project was helpful to you.
 If you make one for yourself, it will be a great pleasure for me.
 Anywhere you need help, let me know.
 Please share this project and subscribe to my blog.
 Thank you.